osate/website/source/osate-releases.md

 #### Notable changes

+ * New example wizard and new/updated AADL examples
  * New model statistics command
  * Improved performance for very large AADL files by updating outline view in a background thread